AtharavPujari/Morse-code-converter/README.md

 # Morse-code-converter
-A morse code converter purly made from C language.
+A Morse code converter purely in C language.